raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 - Which columns are numerical?
 - Which columns are categorical?
-- Datetime format - Extract the months from the dataset and store in a separate column.
+- (optional) Datetime format - Extract the months from the dataset and store in a separate column.
 Then filter the data to show only the information for the first quarter , ie. January, February and March.
 Hint: If data from March does not exist, consider only January and February.

 ### Activity 4